 I used to live in zone 7b so I basically planted any fall month I wanted usually around the same time the baby frosting started, though it didn’t seem to matter.

 Now I’m dealing with Minnesota conditions.
 The advice there is still to plant in the fall, but do so about 2 weeks or so before the first frost of the season.
-The hard freeze won’t affect the roots and shoots of the cloves though the cloves will be safely underground until the temperatures get a bit warmer in spring.
+The hard freeze won’t affect the roots and shoots of the cloves as the cloves will be safely underground until the temperatures get a bit warmer in spring.
 Some gardeners like to plant more like 6 weeks before frost.

 If you don’t know your plant hardiness zone, you can look it up on this map from the USDA.